MantossG/LITA_CLASS_Project/README.md

    - There is need to focuse on startegies that will improve sales such as marketing and branding efforts, customer needs and relationship.

 D. *Conclusion:*
-   - The data shows the decline trend in revenue generation across the regions in 2015.
+   - The data shows the declining trend in revenue generation across the regions in 2015.
 This culminate the need for the company to analyse market and economic conditions and also implement strategies to boost sales and revenue most especially in the North East and South East regions.